JuliaLabs/Cassette.jl/docs/design.md

 code generator, where the IR is converted into LLVM bitcode, which is in turn converted to executable native code.

-6. The native code is executed, potentially returning runtime values that are then fed to another function call, at which point the cycle repeats.
+6. The native code is executed, potentially returning run-time values that are then fed to another function call, at which point the cycle repeats.

 <b id="f1">[1]</b> To be considered complete, this diagram would need to also have a